doocs/leetcode/solution/0500-0599/0574.Winning Candidate/README_EN.md

 | id          | int      |
 | name        | varchar  |
 +-------------+----------+
-id is the primary key column for this table.
+id is the column with unique values for this table.
 Each row of this table contains information about the id and the name of a candidate.
 </pre>